preservim/vim-colors-pencil/README.markdown

 ## Installation

-Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.
+For a basic install simply copy the color scheme file to your `~/.vim/colors` directory.

-Or simply copy the color scheme file to your `~/.vim/colors` directory.
+For full support in which the airline theme is available, install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

 ## Configuration